Food shopping tips for older people

 Get your food shop delivered

-If you’re not very computer-savvy, get a friend or family member to help you the first time around.
+If you’re not particularly computer-savvy, get a friend or family member to help you the first time around.
 After that, most supermarket websites will remember your favourite items and previous transactions making it easier than ever for you to purchase the same food shop over again.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.